 Dr. Denman is also on staff at Oregon Catholic Press (OCP), where he serves as Recordings Producer and Coordinator.
 He is published by The Church Hymnal Corporation and Oregon Catholic Press.

 Jerry Meter has been the Family Choir Accompanist since 2009 and substitutes at the organ for Dr. Denman when he is away.
 He was the interim organist at All Saints during late spring and summer of 2010.
 Jerry plays the keyboard as part of the 4th Youth Sunday Ensemble.
 Jerry has been an active member of All Saints since 2005 and has sung Tenor with the Chancel Choir since that time.
-He is a Worship Leader, Licensed Eucharistic Minister, and is the Treasurer of All Saints.
+He is a Worship Leader, Licensed Eucharistic Minister, serves on the Vestry and is the Treasurer of All Saints.
 Jerry has been working on and maintaining the All Saints Website since its re-creation in the spring of 2013 in the official capacity of Webmaster.

 Noah is a cradle Episcopalian, and has been a member of All Saints’ since 2002 when his family moved to SE Portland.
 At the time Noah was 12 years old, and finding a congregation with a loving and accepting Youth Group was a chief concern to him and his family.
 Since then, Noah has grown up and come of age at All Saints’ and was an active member of the Youth Group during his teenage years.
 He served as the Interim Youth Director in 2012 during the final stages of our search process for a new Rector.
 Noah feels that he has learned a great deal about Youth Ministry-both from his time as the Interim as well as from watching the excellent leaders who came after him–and is honored to have the chance to serve All Saints’ in the capacity of Youth Director again.